The Beginning

 Picture it, Kansas City, Mo., 199—

 These qualities eventually manifested into my decision to become a journalist during my sophomore year at Grandview Senior High School.
-I served as the Opinion | Entertainment Editor of the student newspaper — The Student.
+I served as the Opinion | Entertainment Editor of the student newspaper, The Student.

 MIZ—

-While I earned my Bachelor of Journalism, I worked as a Multimedia Producer at Vox Magazine and Writer at Newsy.com.
+While I earned my Bachelor of Journalism, I worked as a Multimedia Producer at Vox Magazine and a Writer at Newsy.com.
 But during this time, my crowning achievements were serving as Committee Chair of the National Association of Black Journalists — Mizzou Chapter, and becoming the Editor-In-Chief of The BLACKout.

-The BLACKout was founded during the Civil Rights and Black Power era in 1969, revitalized as a news website by Victoria Uwumarogie and Veronica Wells in 2009, and then run by Gabriel C. Tyler and myself, covering Black student life, current events, and culture.
+The BLACKout was founded during the Civil Rights and Black Power era in 1969, revitalized as a news website by Victoria Uwumarogie and Veronica Wells in 2009, and then run by Gabriel C. Tyler and me, covering Black student life, current events, and culture.

 NABJ Baby Takes on Big Apple